-We’d love to meet you, why not apply or call us for more details.
+We'd love to meet you, why not apply for one of the above jobs or call us for more information about the role.

 Find Your Next Job at Jasmine Court Independent Hospital in Waltham Abbey

 A smaller facility with 15 beds, Jasmine Court provides the very highest standards of rehabilative care to men living with complex dementia.
 We’ve recently completely refurbished the hospital.
 Our facilities have been designed to meet our patients’ individual needs, as well as enable our team to deliver quality care.
 Patients can now make use of spacious shared lounge and dining areas, and a large activities room is available for group or independent work with patients.

 From our Nurses and Occupational Therapists through to our Psychologists, Psychiatrists and Support Workers, every member of our team is focused on person-centred care.
 We collaborate with patients to direct their tailored treatment, achieve personal goals and maximise independence wherever possible.
 They’re able to choose from the range of therapeutic services.
 The hospital has its own garden area designed for individuals to get involved in horticultural activities and there’s access to a wide range of local amenities.
 All of these features enable individuals to maintain or gain new skills and support the plan for discharge

 What we do requires a diverse range of roles, but our warm and supportive culture brings us together to help our patients.
 If you join us, you’ll be given the resources and opportunities you need to give our patients the care and support they deserve.

 Where We're Based